Basic concepts of flexbox

 Alignment, justification and distribution of free space between items

 A key feature of flexbox is the ability to align and justify items on the main- and cross-axes, and to distribute space between flex items.
+Note that these properties are to be set on the flex container, not on the items themselves.

 align-items property will align the items on the cross axis.